Kia Soul: First generation (AM; 2008)

-Features
+Equipment

-The interior features two front bucket seats and a rear flat-folding bench seat that can adjust to prioritize passenger or cargo volume.
+The interior featured two front bucket seats and a rear flat-folding bench seat, the latter adjustable to prioritize passenger or cargo volume.

-The first generation was marketed with a six-speaker stereo system that includes a CD player, a USB port for iPod connection, and Sirius Satellite Radio.
-Additional features available for upgrade included additional speakers, steering-wheel-mounted audio controls and Bluetooth for hands-free connectivity.
+Standard equipment included a stereo audio system with six-speakers, CD player, USB port, and Sirius Satellite Radio.
+Optional audio equipment included additional speakers, steering-wheel-mounted audio controls and Bluetooth connectivity.

 Options included themed special editions as well as 18-inch alloy wheels, cruise control, leather-wrapped steering wheel, racing stripes, "dragon" and "houndstooth" graphics, and LED turn indicators.

 For 2011, the Soul was updated with more conventional pull-out door handles, standard metallic interior trim, redesigned instrument cluster, leather shift boot, and switchblade style fold-in integrated key and remote, with an optional Smart Key available in the Exclaim ("!") trim.

 For model year 2012, the Soul received revised exterior and interior styling and new powertrains.
 In North America the updated 1.6 liter engine, featuring direct injection, makes 138 hp and 123 lbft; the 2.0 liter engine makes 164 hp and 148 lbft of torque.
 The 1.6 now delivers 25–26 mpgus in the city and 30–31 mpgus on the highway.
 The 2.0 returns 23–24 mpgus in the city and 28–29 mpgus on the highway.
 New features included navigation, UVO infotainment, leather and heated seats and automatic climate control.